Marginalia: History

 The scholia on classical manuscripts are the earliest known form of marginalia.

 In Europe, before the invention of the printing press, books were copied by hand, originally onto vellum and later onto paper.
 Paper was expensive and vellum was much more expensive.
-A single book costs as much as a house.
+A single book cost as much as a house.
 Books, therefore, were long-term investments expected to be handed down to succeeding generations.
 Readers commonly wrote notes in the margins of books in order to enhance the understanding of later readers.
 Of the 52 extant manuscript copies of Lucretius' "De rerum natura" (On the Nature of Things) available to scholars, all but three contain marginal notes.

 The practice of writing in the margins of books gradually declined over several centuries after the invention of the printing press.
 Printed books gradually became much less expensive, so they were no longer regarded as long-term assets to be improved for succeeding generations.
 The first Gutenberg Bible was printed in the 1450s.
 Hand annotations occur in most surviving books through the end of the 1500s.
 Marginalia did not become unusual until sometime in the 1800s.

 Fermat's claim, written around 1637, of a proof of Fermat's last theorem too big to fit in the margin is the most famous mathematical marginal note.
 Voltaire, in the 1700s, annotated books in his library so extensively that his annotations have been collected and published.
 The first recorded use of the word marginalia is in 1819 in Blackwood's Magazine.
 From 1845 to 1849 Edgar Allan Poe titled some of his reflections and fragmentary material "Marginalia".
 Five volumes of Samuel T. Coleridge's marginalia have been published.
 Beginning in the 1990s, attempts have been made to design and market e-book devices permitting a limited form of marginalia.

 Some famous marginalia were serious works, or drafts thereof, written in margins due to scarcity of paper.
 Voltaire composed in book margins while in prison, and Sir Walter Raleigh wrote a personal statement in margins just before his execution.